Alcohol law: Pakistan

 After its independence in 1947, Pakistani law was fairly liberal regarding liquor laws.
 Major cities had a culture of drinking, and alcohol was readily available until the 1970s when prohibition was introduced for Muslim citizens.
 However it remains widely available in urban Pakistan through bootleggers and also through the diplomatic staff of some minor countries.
 Advertising alcohol isn't illegal, although cultural taboos often prevent people from talking about it in public.
 Foreigners and non-Muslims are less likely to be barred from buying alcohol and some local producers with special licenses will even assist them with the purchase.

 Somalia

 Alcohol is illegal in both Somalia and the autonomous Somaliland.
 During the Italian Somalia period, rum was produced and continued until the fall of Siad Barre's government in 1991.

 Sudan

 Alcohol is illegal for Muslims in Sudan.
 In 2020, Sudan legalized private consumption of alcohol by non-Muslims.

 Syria

-Alcohol is completely legal in Syria, however in parts ruled by the Islamic State of Iraq and the Levant, it was illegal with a penalty of death.
+Alcohol is legal in Syria, however in parts ruled by the Islamic State of Iraq and the Levant, it was illegal with a penalty of death.